Fish Tank Setup Guide for Beginners

 Tank Size

 Bigger is usually easier.
-Very small tanks are less forgiving.
+Very small tanks are less forgiving because water conditions can change quickly.

 Filtration

 Use a filter that fits the tank size and fish load.
-Weak filtration becomes a problem fast.
+Weak filtration becomes a problem fast, especially after feeding or adding more fish.

 Cycling